Pierre2650/TP3-Modeles-Volumique/README.md

 # Volumetric Modeling
 ## Voxel Modeling
-Projet Unity pour for the generation of voxel shapes.
+Unity project for generating voxel-based shapes.

 ## Description
 This directory contains the source code of a Unity project in which I developed scripts for generating voxel-based spheres.